edmar-bevilaqua/min_granularity_finder/README.md

 - Visual feedback on the uniqueness of combinations.
 - Handles files with many columns and mixed data types.

+If you want to test the application in the cloud without having to clone the repository, **[min-granularity-finder.streamlit.app](https://min-granularity-finder.streamlit.app/)**

 ## How to Run Locally

 1. **Clone the repository:**